 Devices

-GET is available with a READ key; creating, updating, or deleting devices needs WRITE (Authentication & scopes).
+GET works with READ.
+Creating, updating, or deleting devices requires WRITE (Authentication & scopes).

 What a “device” represents

-Section titled “What a “device” represents”Each record is a piece of hardware Fleet tracks for your workspace: identity, assignment, lifecycle status, technical characteristics (CPU, RAM, optional keyboard layout, etc.), and sometimes MDM enrollment metadata when Fleet is connected to a device-management source.
-The API reference lists every field returned on list vs detail.
+Section titled “What a “device” represents”Each record represents hardware tracked in your workspace: identity, assignment, lifecycle status, technical characteristics (CPU, RAM, optional keyboard layout), and optional MDM metadata.

 Listing and filtering